RobWeekes/aa14-vite-walkthrough/README.md

 Update your README accordingly.

-Make sure your local repo's remote is pointed to your Github origin using: `git remote add origin <your-Github-link>`
+Make sure your local repo's remote is pointed to your Github origin using:

+`git remote add origin <your-Github-link>`

 Commit your changes using `git add .` , `git commit -m "commit message"` , and `git push -u origin main`

-If you